-A friend told me about his boss who he thought could use my services.
-He’d started his business ten years earlier.
-In the interim he’d built a pretty successful practice with a couple locations and had his eyes set on a few more.
+A few months after I first started my coaching and consulting business a friend told me about the owner of the company who could use my services.
+He’d built a pretty successful business with a couple locations and had his eyes set on a few more plus starting a few more ventures.

-Kevin was one of those people who knew what to touch and when to touch it and if he didn’t touch it chances are it wouldn’t work anyway.
 During our first meeting he readily admitted that he had no people skills and spent a lot of time in conflict with his team members.
-They stayed because the wage was good and he offered performance bonuses that weren’t a mainstream practice in his industry at the time.
+They stayed because the wages were good and he offered performance bonuses that weren’t a mainstream practice in his industry.

 That was about it.
 Until one day…………..

-If I drew one of those things that resemble a family tree he would be the trunk and the twelve or so referrals he gave me over the years would be the branches on the tree.
+If I drew something that resembles a family tree he would be the trunk and the twelve or so referrals he gave me over the years would be its branches.
 He invited me to speak at a state conference for his industry as well as conduct his management retreats.
 He introduced me to a whole bunch of folks and even had me interviewed by a trade publication he was on the editorial board of.

 Trust is not something you pour water on, stand back and watch it sprout in fifteen minutes.
-It comes from a cultivating a relationship and that, my friend, takes some time.
+It comes from a cultivating a relationship and that time.

 I could have turned away after my first meeting with him or stopped taking his phone calls.